Fleuronic/WorkflowDemo/README.md

 }
 ```

-Enums are a natural fit to define a workflow's possible actions:
+Enums are a natural fit to define a workflow’s possible actions:

 ```swift
 extension Counter.Workflow {